4 min to read

 The end of January here in the Midwest means several things, 1) it’s still cold as heck, my yard is still white and the lakes are still hard 2) I’ve tinkered and reorganized my tackle ten times by now and 3) the spring fishing trade show/seminar schedule is going to kick off.

-Luckily the last of the items I listed above will help keep me busy over the next two months, which will help speed up the countdown to spring and me making my first cast of 2013!
+Luckily the last of the items I listed above will help keep me busy over the next two months, which will help speed up the countdown to spring and me making my first cast of our bass fishing season.

 As a Bass tournament angler, throughout the year, I spend a good amount of time doing promotional work for my sponsors and other activities related to them, to try to allow me more time to fish, I try to get a lot of this work done during the months of November and March when it’s winter herein Minnesota.